An algebraic model for commutative HZ-algebras: Dold-Kan correspondence for commutative monoids

-\begin{thm} Let $\comsigmas$ and $ \comsigmadg$ carry the positive model structures.
+{In the following we extend the result \cite[theorem 6.5]{R} in the pointed setting, to the setting of positive model structures.} \begin{thm} Let $\comsigmas$ and $ \comsigmadg$ carry the positive model structures.
 Then the normalization functor $N\colon \comsigmas \ra \comsigmadg$ is the right adjoint in a Quillen equivalence and its left adjoint is denoted $L_N$. \end{thm} \begin{proof} A left adjoint $L_N$ to $N$ is constructed in \cite[6.4]{R}.
 As positive fibrations and weak equivalences are defined via the forgetful functors to $\sigmas$ and $\sigmadg$, $N$ is a right Quillen functor and $N$ also detects weak equivalences.
 Every object is fibrant, so we have to show that the unit of the adjunction

 is a weak equivalence for all cofibrant $A \in \comsigmadg$.
 But cofibrant objects are pointed and for these it is shown in \cite[proof of theorem 6.5]{R} that the unit map is a weak equivalence. \end{proof}